What happened to Drones? Where is the drone market heading?

 As of early 2017, those new drone applications had such limited use they did not even register during surveys of commercial drone operators.

-We expect to see significant growth in these new drone applications in the coming quarters.
+We expect significant growth in these new drone applications in the coming quarters.

 How many drones are there in each state?